 Not much of a skier or snowboarder?
 With average highs in the low 50s Fahrenheit (around 11 Celsius , being out-and-about in the Mile High City is still quite pleasant when dressed appropriately.
 This beer town has plenty of breweries to sample.

 Our recommendation?
 Stop by Great Divide Brewing Company for a seasonal Hibernation Ale.
 (Two locations: 2201 Arapahoe St., Denver, Colorado 80205 or 1812 35th St., Denver, Colorado 80216; +1 303 296 9460 )

 A couple of annual events in November to consider:

--- Denver Arts Week: It takes place November 2 though 10 in 2018 and features more than 300 events across the city, including Know Your Arts First Friday, free admission to museums and plenty of family-friendly functions. -- Denver Film Festival: The festival shows more than 250 features, documentaries and short films from October 31 to November 11 in 2018.
+-- Denver Arts Week: It takes place November 1 through 9 in 2019 and features more than 300 events across the city, including Know Your Arts First Friday, free admission to museums and plenty of family-friendly functions. -- Denver Film Festival: The festival shows more than 250 features, documentaries and short films from October 31 to November 11 in 2018.
 The films are screened at a variety of venues across the city.
 If you're looking for a hotel stay that adds to the Denver experience, you may want to consider The Oxford Hotel.
 It's the city's oldest operating hotel, having opened in 1891.
 It can give you a real sense of the city's past while still providing all the modern touches.
 (1600 17th St, Denver, Colorado 80202; +1 303 628 5400)

 5. Beijing, China